-Infrastructure investments continued to increase in 2022 with €148 million in new commitments in North America and Europe, particularly in water treatment and waste management.
+The development of infrastructure investments continued in 2022 with €148 million in new commitments in North America and Europe, particularly in waste management in the United Kingdom.

 Real estate debt

 There were no new investments in real estate debt in 2022.